-- (a) Map 1 designates as Multi-Family, land where existing zoning recognizes established multi-family housing opportunities, at densities no less than one unit per 500 square metres of land, providing alternative and affordable housing opportunities, such as cluster housing, town houses and apartments and mobile home parks. - (b) Market restricted affordable housing may also be considered as part of a development approval for future multi-family developments. - (c) The existing mobile home park located at 12248 Sunshine Coast Highway shall remain as a mobile home park.

-- (d) Proposals for additional multi-family sites may be considered in residential areas except for properties fronting Highway 101, unless alternative access is readily available, and will be evaluated on criteria that includes the following site selection considerations and information requirements which are subject to development approval information, pursuant to the Local Government Act and SCRD Procedures and Fees Bylaw 522: - i. served by on-site sewage disposal and community water service; - ii. in proximity to facilities and services such as convenience shopping and commercial retail areas: - iii. the proposed development will not pose a detrimental impact on environmentally sensitive areas and watercourses and geotechnical hazard areas as indicated on Map 2: Development Permit Areas; - iv. in proximity to a major collector road forming part of the Major Road Network as shown on Map 3 in order that traffic generated by the development does not adversely affect established residential properties; - v. access to the proposed development is acceptable to the Ministry of Transportation and Infrastructure in terms of safety and efficiency of traffic flows; - vi. vehicular access to a proposed development will be provided in a location which, through sensitive siting and design, causes minimal impact on adjacent properties; - vii. the traffic demand and impact from the proposed development will be compatible with the capacity, character and traffic patterns of adjacent roads and with the character of the area: - viii. liquid waste disposal from the overall development must be acceptable to the SCRD (for community sewer systems under SCRD ownership) or Vancouver Coastal Health Authority or Ministry of Environment (depending upon sewage volume); - ix. developments that compensate for increased density by dedicating areas not to be built on as green space or open space will be encouraged; - x. a proposed development in residential or rural areas should respect existing neighbourhood character through compatible architectural design and landscaping, sensitive siting of all buildings and an appropriate overall scale; - xi. building height and building mass shall be reviewed in relation to the impact on the surrounding properties. - xii. a community amenity shall be provided for those residing in the cluster housing development, such as a tennis court, exercise room, public meeting or green spaces.
+- (a) Map 1 designates as Multi-Family, land where existing zoning recognizes established multi-family housing opportunities, at densities no less than one unit per 500 square metres of land, providing alternative and affordable housing opportunities, such as cluster housing, town houses and apartments and mobile home parks. - (b) Market restricted affordable housing may also be considered as part of a development approval for future multi-family developments. - (c) The existing-mobile home park located at 12248 Sunshine Coast Highway shall remain as a mobile home parkor similar multi-family long-term housing development. - (d) Proposals for additional multi-family sites may be considered in residential areas except for properties fronting Highway 101, unless alternative access is readily available, and will be evaluated on criteria that includes the following site selection considerations and information requirements which are subject to development approval information, pursuant to the Local Government Act and SCRD Procedures and Fees Bylaw-522: - i. served by on-site sewage disposal and community water service; - ii. in proximity to facilities and services such as convenience shopping and commercial retail areas; - iii. the proposed development will not pose a detrimental impact on environmentally sensitive areas and watercourses and geotechnical hazard areas as indicated on Map 2: Development Permit Areas; - iv. in proximity to a major collector road forming part of the Major Road Network as shown on Map 3 in order that traffic generated by the development does not adversely affect established residential properties; - v. access to the proposed development is acceptable to the Ministry of Transportation and Infrastructure in terms of safety and efficiency of traffic flows; - vi. vehicular access to a proposed development will be provided in a location which, through sensitive siting and design, causes minimal impact on adjacent properties; - vii. the traffic demand and impact from the proposed development will be compatible with the capacity, character and traffic patterns of adjacent roads and with the character of the area; - viii. liquid waste disposal from the overall development must be acceptable to the SCRD, (for community sewer systems under SCRD ownership) or Vancouver Coastal Health Authority or Ministry of Environment, (depending upon sewage volume);